Media and Communication Industries MA

 Multiple resources

-Our course gives you access to a broad range of expertise in the School of Arts and Digital Industries and the School of Social Sciences, both at UEL.
+As a postgraduate in media and communications, you’ll have access to a broad range of expertise in the School of Arts and Creative Industries.
 We have a wide network of industry professionals and researchers.

 Your future career